How to get the courage to travel solo: 5 small actions that have a BIG impact on your life

 1. Get your mindset right (this is THE MOST IMPORTANT step).

-Confidence and courage are the most prevalent barriers for women who want to travel solo but don’t.
+Confidence and courage are the enemies of women who want to travel solo but don’t.
 How do I know?
 Because the question I get asked most often is, “How can I get the confidence to travel solo?
 I can’t even eat alone at a restaurant!”

 First